Cross-selling and keeping customer needs firmly top of mind

 Regardless of the business you’re in, one universal rule applies.
 In order for it to be successful, you need customers.
-They are, and always have been, the key to your bottom line.
+Customers are, and will always be, the key to your bottom line.
+It’s no different for a finance broker.
 Once you have gone through the exercise of ensuring all expenses are necessary and your business is performing as efficiently as possible, there are only two key ways to increase your profit margins:

 - Increase your client base